christaylorcodes/ConnectWiseManageAPI/CONTRIBUTING.md

 -   [Powershell Styleguide](#powershell-styleguide)
 -   [Documentation Styleguide](#documentation-styleguide)

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing I just have a question

-> **Note:** __Please don't file an issue to ask a question.__ You'll get faster results by using the resources below.
+> **Note:** *Please don't file an issue to ask a question.* You'll get faster results by using the resources below.

 Join the MSPGeek Slack team: